Attorney Eliza Lynch from Joye Law Firm Injury Lawyers Injury Attorneys working at a desk in an office, legal scales visible in background

 It is against the law in South Carolina to fire an employee simply because the injured worker has opened a workers’ compensation claim.
 This is illegal retaliation.
 But South Carolina is an “employment-at-will” state and the law leans heavily in employers’ favor.
 There are several ways you can legally lose your job while on workers’ comp.

-An experienced workers’ compensation lawyer at Joye Law Firm can dig into the circumstances of your termination and protect your rights if you have been illegally fired.
+An experienced workers’ compensation lawyer at Joye Law Firm Injury Lawyers can dig into the circumstances of your termination and protect your rights if you have been illegally fired.
 You may be entitled to be reinstated if you were improperly dismissed.
-Our workers’ compensation attorneys at Joye Law Firm are committed to fighting for injured workers.
+Our workers’ compensation attorneys at Joye Law Firm Injury Lawyers are committed to fighting for injured workers.

 Losing Your Job While On Workers’ Comp

 Workers’ compensation is an insurance program that provides paid medical care and financial benefits for employees who are injured on the job.
-With few exceptions, an injured worker in South Carolina can receive paid medical treatment and receive weekly checks while out of work to cover a portion of lost wages, regardless of who is responsible for the injury.
+With few exceptions, an injured worker in South Carolina can receive paid medical treatment and partial wage replacement, being 2/3 of the weekly wages, regardless of who is responsible for the injury.

 The objective of workers’ compensation is to help the employee recover so that he or she may return to their job duties.
 Under S.C. workers’ compensation rules, the worker’s treating doctor can eventually declare the worker has recovered sufficiently to return to work.